shreekar-rt/lic/DIFFERENTIAL_AMPLIFIER.md

 Simulated gain: Higher than theoretical value

 Reason:

 • Channel length modulation

 • Mobility degradation

 • Parasitic capacitances

 • Non-ideal MOSFET effects

 ## INFERENCE

+INFERENCE

+The MOS differential amplifier with active load was successfully designed and analyzed using DC, transient, and AC simulations.
-The MOS differential amplifier is designed to satisfy the given power constraint and operates in the saturation region.
+From DC analysis, it is verified that the circuit satisfies the given power constraint and all transistors operate in the saturation region under proper biasing conditions.
-The channel length is used in determining transistor dimensions, ensuring proper biasing and current flow.

-The circuit exhibits linear behavior for small differential inputs and non-linear behavior for larger inputs.
+The input and output common-mode ranges were obtained, ensuring that the amplifier operates within the required limits.
+Transient analysis shows that for small differential input signals, the amplifier produces a clean sinusoidal output, indicating linear operation.
+However, when the input exceeds the linear limit, distortion and clipping occur due to one transistor entering the cutoff region.

-AC analysis shows moderate gain and high bandwidth.
-Differences between theoretical and simulated results arise due to non-ideal device characteristics.
+AC analysis indicates that the amplifier provides moderate gain with very high bandwidth.
+The simulated gain is slightly higher than the theoretical value due to non-ideal effects such as channel length modulation, mobility degradation, and parasitic capacitances.

+Thus, the experiment confirms that the differential amplifier offers linear amplification only within a limited input range and achieves high-speed performance with wide bandwidth.

 ## RESULTS

 • Tail current:

   I_SS ≈ 1.22 mA

 • width :

   W ≈ 30.625 um (CMOSN)

   W ≈ 38.21 um (CMOSP)

 • ICMR:

   0.56 V ≤ V_ICM ≤ 1.46 V

 • OCMR:

   0.54 V ≤ V_OCM ≤ 1.8 V

 • Gain:

   ≈ 14.854 dB

 • Bandwidth:

   BW = 2.90 GHz

 • UGB:

   UGB = 16.037 GHz